livialima/linuxupskillchallenge/docs/index.md

 # Linux Upskill Challenge
 ## Learn the skills required to sysadmin a remote Linux server from the command line.

 A month-long course aimed at those who aspire to get Linux-related jobs in the industry - junior Linux sysadmin, DevOps-related work, and similar.
 Server focused and command line, but assumes essentially no prior knowledge, and starts off very gently - designed to be well-suited to a Windows or Apple person as well as those that already using Linux in some form.

-This was a paid course in the past, but is now free and fully open source - so costs you nothing but your time!
+**The Linux Upskill Challenge is free and open source — and it always will be.**

+All core learning materials are accessible year-round.
+No subscriptions, no registration required - so costs you nothing but your time!

 ### What's it about?